SharafatKarim/blog-site/posts/2022/bookmarks/index.md

 *If you can't forget the name of a website then that site doesn't deserve to be your bookmark*

 And with that quote of mine I avoided social sites and other sites that you can't forget easily!
 For example, Facebook.
 Now my question is why can't we forget it?
 Let us know in the comment.
 {{< /admonition >}}

+{{< admonition tip "And, finally" >}}
+Special thanks to all of friends specially [theafnansami (Afnan)](https://github.com/theafnansami/).
+I don't think this post would be possible without all of your help.
+You can also contribute in this project!
+[Here's the repository](https://github.com/SharafatKarim/blog-site/edit/main/posts/2022/bookmarks/index.md).
+Sincerely appreciate it!
+{{< /admonition >}}